MENU

 The ‘Ain Al-Raghaya tunnel

-A steeply sloping tunnel, carved through layers of black flint in the Crusader period, leads from inside the fortress to the 'Ain Al-Raghaya spring, at the base of the hill.
+A steeply sloping tunnel, carved through layers of black flint in the Crusader period, leads from inside the fortress to the underground 'Ain Al-Raghaya spring, at the base of the hill.
 A path of more than 300 steps reveals medieval structures and a cistern.

 Last update